elileinkram/_feedstack_web/README.md

 Implement [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) to create a custom feed that shows you what you want.

-Once you have implemented [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).
-You can upload the function to the app.
+When you have implemented [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking), you can upload the function to the app.

 If you need help uploading your code watch [this](https://j.gifs.com/K1pmOx.gif).